 How to hire an Illustrator

-You may contact our members using the contact details under the section Portfolios.
-The Finnish Illustration Association does not act as an illustration agency, so please contact the illustrator directly.
+Please contact the illustrator directly (e.g. email).
+The Finnish Illustration Association does not act as an illustration agency.

 An illustration comission step by step

 Consider the style of illustration you require thoroughly in advance and choose a suitable illustrator for the project.
 Be prepared to describe the commission clearly and in detail to the illustrator.
 Provide an estimate on the number of images you need and the schedule for the work.
 Professional illustrators know to ask additional questions when necessary, but a clear overall view of the work will increase the efficiency of launching the project.